emgarten/Sleet/doc/private-feed-s3.md

 ## Update s3 bucket policy

-Creating the distrubution will tell you that you need to update the s3 bucket policy.
+Creating the distribution will tell you that you need to update the s3 bucket policy.
 The AWS console will guide you through this process if you follow the instructions it provides when creating the distribution.

 1. Copy the policy given by the CloudFront distribution.
 1. Open the s3 bucket in the AWS console.